ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-separation-of-duties.md

 ### Network and security administrator roles
 {: #vrw-separation-of-duties-network}

-The vCenter Server model employs a single network administrator role responsible for management across all network components (such as the underlay network, vSRX, and NSX-T).
+The vCenter Server model employs a single network administrator role responsible for management across all network components (such as the underlay network, vSRX, and NSX-T™).

 The {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads network administrator role must break out to multiple discrete administrator roles to prevent such a situation.
 These limited scope administrator roles are defined in concert with the HyTrust super administrator to ensure they are fully auditable and the appropriate privileges are applied to the role.